A simple guide to set up Dynamic Forms in Jira Service Management

 - in Jira Service Management, we can use the same fields as in case of Jira, adding to that the ones provided by Elements Connect (nFeed, nFeed – Date, nFeed – DateTime’).

 Another major difference is that Dynamic Forms for Jira provide visualization of the field relations, as well as tooltips and required validation messages with translations for related fields.
+Remember to associate the all fields used in Dynamic Forms to the appropriate screens.

 Adding dynamics to the request form